khansadia/JavaScript-Functions-Uppgift/README.md

 // - 18-19: "Sorry, you must be atleast 20.
 Why don't you try a bar instead?"
 // - 20-80: "Thank you!
 Welcome!"
 // - 80+ I'm sorry, where is your caretaker?

+// 11-Create a function that takes an array of 10 different numbers as an argument.
+Calculate the total sum of all the numbers in the array and return that value.
+Log it to the console.
+// let numbersArray = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
+// function numbersSum (array){
+//     let sum = array.reduce((a, b) => a + b, 0)
+//     return sum;
+// }
+// console.log(numbersSum(numbersArray));

+// 12-Create an person object that has the following attributes:
+// - name
+// - age
+// - city
+// - skills

+// The skills attribute should be an array that contains strings of different skills, like: "Pokemon Master", "Kung Fu Legend", "Football Ninja" or any other skill.
+At least five of them.

+// Then create a function that takes the person as argument and lists all the skills of the person to the console.